 This course gives students the opportunity to integrate and apply knowledge from several disciplines simultaneously, providing insight into the complexity of real-world business situations and hands-on experience that is hard to come by in more theoretical courses.
 Not everything can be boiled down to a simple equation.
-A great strategy can be undermined by an ineffective team, and the right organizational chart for a start-up can become too simple as it grows.
+A great strategy can be undermined by an ineffective team, and the organizational chart for a start-up must adapt as it grows.
 Negotiated agreements may not stand the test of time, and plans can go awry in the face of competition.

 Course Format and Methodology